 The “address” of sites on the Web is actually a series of numbers, and DNS is how your browser converts these names into IP addresses.
 All your connections will use a DNS server provided by the ISP, but these might be slower or less reliable than certain third-party DNS options, such as Google DNS and Open DNS.
 Using these DNS servers can also help to access blocked websites.
 For these reasons, you should consider changing your DNS settings.

 Open the Wi-Fi settings on your device.

 Now, open the network options for your Wi-Fi network.
-The way this works will depend on your phone; you may have to long-press the name of the Wi-Fi, and the tap on Modify Network, or there might be an arrow on the side, depending on your manufacturer and version of Android.
+The way this works will depend on your phone; you may have to long-press the name of the Wi-Fi, and then tap on Modify Network or there might be an arrow on the side, depending on your manufacturer and version of Android.

 In the network details, scroll to the bottom, and tap on IP Settings.
 If you don’t see that menu, look for a button marked Advanced, and then you’ll see IP Settings.

 Change DNS1 and DNS2 to the settings you want.

 For example, Google DNS is 184.108.40.206 and 220.127.116.11 respectively.